 The Flex comes with an audio adapter to better control and amp up sound, 3 EQ settings for major sound boosts, and a noise-canceling mic for communication.
+Check out our SteelSeries Arctis 5 gaming headset review for another option if a noise-canceling microphone is important.
+You can also check out our Sennheiser PC 350 gaming headphones review for another option with a high-quality microphone.
 The headset comes with two different cables, one for gaming and one for mobile devices.

 Read More: Gaming Headset Top Rated Reviews